OleguerCanal/transplanter/README.md

 **How is that different from model distillation?**

 In distillation you want to reduce a model size, in this case I'll be focussing on increasing it.
-Nevertheless the idea is the same and I take a lot form it.
+Nevertheless the idea is the same and I use a lot of distillation ideas.

 ## Interface